genular/pandora-backend/README.md

 ## License

-PANDORA is released under the open-source license.
 For more details, please review the [LICENSE](https://github.com/genular/pandora/blob/master/LICENSE) file in the project repository.

 ---